Child Sexual Abuse Law Firm in Texas

 - Ineligibility to receive certain forms of governmental aid or assistance,

 - Ineligibility to be admitted into certain college or graduate school programs,

 - Inability to vote or own or possess a firearm,

 - Inability to pursue certain occupations or professions, and/or

 - A criminal record.

-If you have been accused of for these offenses in North Texas, including the areas of Collin County, Dallas County, Tarrant County, Denton County, or the surrounding areas, contact Stuckle & Associates PLLC today.
-Paul Stuckle is an experienced child sex crimes lawyer in the greater Dallas-Fort Worth area who will use his experience to help you achieve the most desirable outcome for your particular situation.
+If you have been accused of a sexual crime against a minor in Texas, contact Stuckle & Associates PLLC today.
+As an experienced criminal defense lawyer, Paul Stuckle will use his knowledge and understanding of the law to help you achieve the most desirable outcome for your particular situation.